embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 | `Bgr565`      | `RawU16`     | `u16`              |
 | `Rgb888`      | `RawU24`     | `u32`              |
 | `Bgr888`      | `RawU24`     | `u32`              |

+Additional color types can be created for targets where no suitable builtin color type exists.

 Creating various colors now works like this: